Pprave1/Amazon_Vine_Analysis/README.md

           2) helpful_votes divided by total _votes is equal to or greater than 50%

-  Please see the result of total_votes and helpful_votes/total_votes
+  Please see the images below for  result of total_votes and helpful_votes/total_votes